Obtain Justice for Your Loved One’s Wrongful Death

 You must file a wrongful death case no more than two years from the date of death.
 However, there is an exception that involves the “discovery rule.”

-According to the discovery rule, which is accepted by most states, the statute of limitations starts when you learn the true cause of a person’s death.
+According to the discovery rule, the statute of limitations starts when you learn the true cause of a person’s death.
 When the cause of death is not immediately apparent but becomes clear after further examination, the discovery rule is applicable.

 The longer you wait, the less your window is to recover compensation.
 Reach out to our esteemed wrongful death attorney in our Kansas City law firm today.